 Jim has represented financial institutions in lender liability actions involving claims related to constitutional issues, breach of contract, fiduciary duty, implied duty of good faith, fraud, misrepresentation, partnership-joint venturer and waiver-estoppel modification.
 He has also represented parties in business disputes involving contracts, real estate, shareholder issues, construction deficiencies and unfair and deceptive trade practices.
 Jim practices in the state and federal forums, and before the American Arbitration Association panels.
 He is an experienced appellate advocate, having argued before the North Carolina Court of Appeals and the United States Court of Appeals for the Fourth Circuit.

-Jim was listed in the 2022 and the four immediately preceding editions of The Best Lawyers in America® for Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law and Real Estate Law.
+Jim was listed in the 2023 and the five immediately preceding editions of The Best Lawyers in America® for Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law and Real Estate Law.
 He was recognized as one of Business North Carolina's 2008 “Legal Elite” in Litigation and Bankruptcy Law.
 Jim is AV® rated by Martindale-Hubbell*.

 Insights View All

 University of Kentucky B.A.
 (1985) Business Administration, with honors